michael-wall/liferay-2fa/readme.txt

 ii.
 The Authentication Code is shown on the same screen as the Username and Password rather than a subsequent screen iii.
 More complex authentication scenarios such as SSO / Oauth etc. not supported iv.
 Liferay Screens not supported
+v.
+System Settings > TOTP 2 FA scope is set to System so the settings apply to all instances

 **************************************
 TODO
 **************************************
 i.
 The auth.pipeline.post Authenticator generates the Authentication Token for comparison based on the current time.
-- Some implementations allow codes that should have been generated before or after the current time in order to account for slight clock skews, network latency and user delays.
+- Some applications that use TOTP 2FA allow the code that generated right before or right after the current time in order to account for slight clock skews, network latency and user delays.
-- Add a setting to System Settings > TOTP 2FA to support the previous and next Code based on current timestamp (defaulted to not enabled)
+- Add a setting to System Settings > TOTP 2FA to support the previous and next Code based on current timestamp plus or minus 30 seconds (with setting defaulted to not enabled)